Angeloffy/BlizzardWarcraftAPI/docs/completed.md

   - Journal Instance: Returns a journal instance.
   - Journal Instance Media: Returns media for a journal instance by ID.

+- Item
+  - Item Classes Index: Returns an index of item classes.
+  - Item Class: Returns an item class by ID.
+  - Item Sets Index: Returns an index of item sets.
+  - Item Set: Returns an item set by ID.
+  - Item Subclass: Returns an item subclass by ID.
+  - Item: Returns an item by ID.
+  - Item Media: Returns media for an item by ID.
+  - Item Search: Performs a search of items.

 ## [Profile](https://develop.battle.net/documentation/world-of-warcraft/profile-apis)